RsyncProject/rsync/rsync.1.md

     "auto" and all unknown checksum names.
 If the remote rsync is not new enough to handle a checksum negotiation list, the list is silently ignored unless it contains the string "FAIL".

-    Use "rsync -V" to see the default checksum list.

     The use of the `--checksum-choice` option overrides this environment list.